theturtle32/drunken-octopus-marlin/README.md

 This firmware is for users who want the very latest firmware and features for their LulzBot printers and **are willing to take the risks associated with running development firmware**.
 It is also for people who want to modify or upgrade their LulzBot printers with new features or electronics.

-LulzBot made a conservative decision of keeping most customers on older but internally tested firmware.
-They turned off certain features for the comfort of new users.
+Factory LulzBot firmware may not be current or may have certain features turned off for the comfort of new users.
 On the contrary, *Drunken Octopus* will charge right ahead, taking it all in, because that is how he likes to roll! :sunglasses:

 ## *Drunken Octopus* comes in up to 196 different flavors!